France's 5G spectrum to be sold at floor price of 2.17 billion euros: minister

 Germany and Italy have raised about 6.5 billion euros each through 5G spectrum auctions, an amount that shocked the industry and raised concerns among the four French telecoms operators — Orange (ORAN.PA), Altice Europe’s SFR (ATCA.AS), Iliad (ILD.PA) and Bouygues Telecoms (BOUY.PA) — whose margins are already suffering from a protracted price war.

-Reporting by Mathieu Rosemain and Sybille de La Haimade; Editing by Michel Rose
+Reporting by Mathieu Rosemain, additional reporting by Sybille de La Hamaide; Editing by Michel Rose

-Note: (This story has been refiled to clarify in lead that Acerp is the telecoms regulator not operator.)